 - Immediate Load: You can choose for Payoneer to always be loaded automatically by opting for “Immediate Load” which will cost you a certain amount per load, depending on the website you’re withdrawing from.

-- Standard Load: You can also opt to load manually using the “Standard Load” option which will cost less (or even free) per load, but it will take 2 days before the cash gets to your account.
+- Standard Load: You can also opt to load manually using the “Standard Load” option, which will cost less (or even free) per load, but it will take 2 days before the cash gets to your account.

-The Payoneer option is really great as you can see in this article.
 Make sure you sign up as soon as you start your freelancing business so that you can take advantage of the many Payoneer benefits.

 I saved the best for last: